Sharing easy homemade delicious recipes

 The garlic ginger paste can be bought in jars in most supermarkets now but I find the taste quite dull when compared to making your own at home with fresh garlic and fresh ginger.
 It is so easy to make and so quick to make a small amount needed for a recipe like this.
 To make a small amount, around 1 tbsp, I use 2-3 garlic cloves with the same amount of ginger and grind it up in a pestle and mortar with a small amount of vegetable oil until a paste forms.
 Done!

-How To Make Bengali-Style Masoor Dal
+How To Make This Bengali-Style Masoor Dal Recipe

 Lentils in a saucepan with turmeric and bay leaf